HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="storage_manager_api_estimate.png",
-  alt="Percent of top pages using the estimate method of the StorageManager API" caption="Percent of top pages using the estimate method of the StorageManager API.", description="Chart of the usage of StorageManager API's estimate method, based on the percent of pages monitored by HTTPArchive.
+  alt="Percent of top pages using the estimate method of the StorageManager API", caption="Percent of top pages using the estimate method of the StorageManager API.", description="Chart of the usage of StorageManager API's estimate method, based on the percent of pages monitored by HTTPArchive.
 It compares the usage on mobile and desktop devices.
 It shows a linear growth on the desktop, while it shows a hockey stick growth for mobile devices.
 In October, approximately 0.5 percent of both mobile and desktop pages make use of it.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1853644024&format=interactive",